Anthem of Europe

-"Anthem of Europe" or "European Anthem" is an extract from the prelude of "Ode to Joy", the final movement of Beethoven's 9th Symphony composed in 1823.
+The European Anthem or Anthem of Europe, also known as Ode to Joy, is a piece of instrumental music adapted from the prelude of the final movement of Beethoven's 9th Symphony composed in 1823, originally set to words adapted from Friedrich Schiller's 1785 poem "Ode to Joy".
 In 1972, the Council of Europe adopted it as an anthem to represent Europe, and later in 1985 it was also adopted by the European Union.

-It's purpose is to honour shared European values.
+Its purpose is to honour shared European values.
 The EU describes it as expressing the ideals of freedom, peace and solidarity.
 The anthem is played on official occasions such as political or civil events.